Queries

 Case rules

-Case rules define functions and formulas that have different definitions depending on their arguments.
+Case rules compute values that have different definitions depending on conditions.

 Example: